WQLU: History

-After a transmitter fire, the station was off the air from June to August of 1993.
-In 1999, the station switched from its mainstream Christian Contemporary sound to a more youthful, upbeat Christian Top 40 playlist.
+After a transmitter fire, the station was off the air from June to August 1993.
+In 1999, the station switched from its mainstream Christian contemporary sound to a more youthful, upbeat Christian Top 40 playlist.
 In 2003, the station began holding on-the-air fundraisers for listener support.
-The station changed its call letters to WQLU in the spring of 2015.
+The station changed its call sign to WQLU in the spring of 2015.

+On September 29, 2023, the FCC issued an order cancelling WQLU's license to broadcast, and requiring the university to pay a fine of $10,000, after discovering that the station had been broadcasting "from a different tower and at different geographic coordinates (...) than specified in the Station’s license."
+The license holder was also sanctioned for making "incorrect statements" to the FCC.

+After 90.9 The Light went off of the radio airwaves, the radio station rebranded and is now The Light, where it only broadcasts over the internet as an internet radio station.